 USAA sends a daily text with the amount available in your checking account, and if the amount falls below $100, no money is transferred into savings.

-Best for: Military members and veterans
+Best for: Military members and veterans and their families

 Fifth Third Bank Smart Savings